 Le Jardin des Modes nouvelles – 15th October 1913

-The adjective blotto, which has mainly been used to mean drunk, originated in World War One British military slang.
+The adjective blotto, which means drunk [however, cf. note 1], originated in British military slang during the First World War.
 It is first recorded in this sense in the chapter Slang in a War Hospital of Observations of an Orderly: Some Glimpses of Life and Work in an English War Hospital (London, July 1917), by Lance-Corporal Ward Muir:

 The words for drunkenness are innumerable—“jingled,” “oiled,” “tanked to the wide,” “well sprung,” “up the pole,” “blotto,” etc.

 This word is commonly said to be derived from blot in the sense that the drinker has been soaking up drink like blotting paper, and/or that he, or his memory, is wiped out.
 For example, in A Concise Dictionary of Phrase and Fable (London, 1993), B. A. Phythian explains the word as referring to